winglang/wing/libs/wingsdk/src/cloud/topic.md

 ### Publishing to a topic

-The inflight method `publish` sends a message to all of the topic's subscribers.
+The inflight method `publish` sends messages to all of the topic's subscribers.

 ```js
 bring cloud;